justynath/harmony-hackers/README.md

 ### Aim <a name="aim"></a>

 The aim of The Harmony Hub is to provide an easy-to-use platform for learning piano in a fun and structured way.
 It helps beginners start with music basics and gives advanced players a tool to improve their skills.
-With different difficulty levels and interactive exercises, the apgit p helps users build confidence and fluency in reading music and playing the piano.
+With different difficulty levels and interactive exercises, the app helps users build confidence and fluency in reading music and playing the piano.

 ### Targeted Audience <a name="targeted-audience"></a>